Exact Pareto Optimal Search for Multi-Task Learning and Multi-Criteria Decision-Making: Exact Pareto Optimal Search Algorithms

-Previous gradient-based methods such as \cite{fliege2000steepest,Desideri2012} use the Pareto criticality condition (existence of such coefficient $\bm{\beta}$) as a stopping criterion, since they focus on finding a descent direction in every iteration.
-As a result these MOO methods stop at any local Pareto optimal solution.
-In contrast, our proposed method is not designed to find $\bm{\beta}$ for a descent direction, hence is not stopped prematurely at any local Pareto optimal solution.
+The Jacobian at an $\mathbf{x}^*\in \mathcal{P}$ is not full rank.
+However, $\mathbf{x}^*$ is called a \textit{Regular Pareto Optimal} solution if its Jacobian $\mathrm{F}(\mathbf{x}^*)$ has rank $m-1$ \citep{4358761}.
+Previous gradient-based methods \citep{fliege2000steepest,Desideri2012} use the Pareto criticality condition as a stopping criterion, since they use descent directions in every iteration.
+Therefore, they stop at any local PO solution.
+In contrast, our method is not designed to find $\bm{\beta}$ for a descent direction, hence does not stop prematurely at any local PO solution; it traces the Pareto front until an EPO solution is found.